enrondata/enrondata/edrm-v1.3.0/README.md

 ## Overview

 * The EDRM v1.x Data Set is based on the CMU CALO Data Set with conversion to PST and filtered for PII
-* It is primarily used by the eDiscovery field where PST format is important
+* It is primarily used by the eDiscovery field where PST format is desirable

 ## Metadata